-Congratulations on your position with CCDC ARL!
+Congratulations on your position with DEVCOM ARL!
 This page is designed to provide you with the necessary forms for your civilian appointment to be processed.

 All new ARL employees are required to in-process with the organization.
 In order to process your appointment, you will need to complete the following in-processing forms.
 Please complete all forms and return to your ARL Onboarding Point of Contact by the suspense date listed in your welcome email.